-Berkeley Lab has had a leadership role in security in scientific computing environments for many years, including the development of the Zeek (Bro) Network Security Monitor, as well as leading several DOE-sponsored activities related to defining a cybersecurity research program within the DOE.
-Berkeley Lab is a co-lead of Trusted CI, the NSF Cybersecurity Center of Excellence.
+Berkeley Lab has had a leadership role in security in scientific computing environments and research cyberinfrastructure for many years, including the development of the Zeek (Bro) Network Security Monitor, as well as leading several DOE-sponsored activities related to defining a cybersecurity research program within the DOE.
+Berkeley Lab is the lead institution of Trusted CI, the NSF Cybersecurity Center of Excellence.

 Development of secure computation architectures optimized for scientific computing to ensure trustworthiness of scientific data from the edge to the HPC center.